-Make sure staff have access to do the following:
+Make sure staff have access to do the following: 1.
+Use aao.org/medicare.
+This hub page links to member-only ophthalmic-specific resources.

-- 1. Use aao.org/medicare.
-This hub page links to member-only ophthalmic-specific resources. - 2.
-Use aao.org/iris-registry.
-The IRIS Registry User Guide walks you through the key MIPS steps. - 3.
-Read these Academy and AAOE news bulletins.
-To learn about the latest MIPS developments, watch for Washington Report Express (Thursdays), Medicare Physician Payment Update (first Saturday of each month), and, if you are an AAOE member, Practice Management Express (Sundays). - 4.
-Use the email hotlines.
+2. Use aao.org/iris-registry.
+The IRIS Registry User Guide walks you through the key MIPS steps.

+3. Read these Academy and AAOE news bulletins.
+To learn about the latest MIPS developments, watch for Washington Report Express (Thursdays), Medicare Physician Payment Update (first Saturday of each month), and, if you are an AAOE member, Practice Management Express (Sundays).

+4. Use the email hotlines.
 Got a MIPS question?
-If you can't find your answer in this MIPS manual or in the resources listed above, you can email mips@ aao.org or irisregistry@aao.org, (If you have technical problems with IRIS Registry-EHR integration, submit a help-desk ticket; learn how at aao.org/iris-registry/ user-guide/submit-help-desk-ticket.) - 5.
-Crowdsource MIPS answers via AAOE's e-Talk.
-AAOE members can use the e-Talk listserv to find out how other practices are tackling MIPS: Go to aao.org/ practice-management/listserv.
+If you can't find your answer in this MIPS manual or in the resources listed above, you can email mips@ aao.org or irisregistry@aao.org, (If you have technical problems with IRIS Registry-EHR integration, submit a help-desk ticket; learn how at aao.org/iris-registry/ user-guide/submit-help-desk-ticket.)

+5. Crowdsource MIPS answers via AAOE-Talk.
+AAOE members can use this listserv to find out how other practices are tackling MIPS: Go to aao.org/ practice-management/listserv.
 Not an AAOE member?
 Join at aao.org/member-services/join-aaoe.

-CMS HAS RAISED THE BAR WITH A 60-POINT PERFORMANCE THRESHOLD

-What's New With 2021 MIPS Reporting
+CMS HAS RAISED THE BAR WITH A 60-POINT PERFORMANCE THRESHOLD What's New With 2021 MIPS Reporting ach year, CMS makes changes to its MIPS regulations.
+Here are those most likely to impact ophthalmology practices.